 - 1. The Chairman or a Board member or members of the senior executive management may not participate/engage in any business that competes with the company's business, or may not be involved, either on his/her own behalf or on others' behalf, in any type of business or activities in which the Company is engaged without obtaining the approval from the General Assembly, otherwise the Company is entitled to ask him/her for compensation or take the ownership of the activities he/she is engaged in. - 2.
-The Chairman, members of the Board and members of the senior executive management must disclose to the Board any interest, direct or indirect, that they have in the transactions and deals taking place in favour of the Company, and the disclosure must include the type, value and details of those transactions and deals, the nature and extent of the interest they have, and a statement of the beneficiaries thereof. - 3.
-If the total value of the transactions and deals stipulated in the previous clause is equal to or more than 10% of the market value of the Company or the value of the Company's net assets according to the latest announced financial statements, whichever is lower, a prior approval must be obtained from the General Assembly.
-The auditor's report is submitted to the General Assembly, provided that it includes the type and details of those transactions and deals, their value, the nature and extent of the interest and the stakeholder, and an indication of whether they are in accordance with market prices and on a purely commercial basis.
+The Chairman, members of the Board and members of the senior executive management must disclose to the Board any must include the type, value and details of those transactions and deals, the nature and extent of the interest they have, and a statement of the beneficiaries thereof. - 3.
+If the total value of the transactions and deals stipulated in the previous clause is equal to or more than 10% of the market value of the Company or the value of the Company's net assets according to the latest announced financial statements, whichever is provided that it includes the type and details of those transactions and deals, their value, the nature and extent of the interest and the stakeholder, and an indication of whether they are in accordance with market prices and on a purely commercial basis.
 This approval is renewed annually if those transactions and deals are of a periodic nature. - 4.
 Any of the stakeholders stipulated in Clause 1 of the above-mentioned paragraph shall refrain from attending the meetings of the General Assembly or the meetings of the Board of Directors in which the issue related to it is being discussed or voted on. - 5.
 The company may not offer a cash loan of any kind to any member of its Board of Directors or to guarantee any loan held by one of them with others, or make an agreement with banks or other credit companies to lend money to any of the Board members, or open a facility or guarantee a loan with other parties beyond the terms and conditions set by the Central Bank of Qatar.
 Agreements beyond the provisions of this Article will be considered null and void, and the company retains it rights to request compensation when necessary from the offending parties. - 6.
 It is prohibited for the Chairman and the Board members or the company's staff to take advantage of any information delivered to his/her knowledge by virtue of his/her membership or position for the benefit of him/herself, his/her spouse, his/her children or any of his relatives to 4th degree either directly or indirectly, as a result of dealing in company securities of the company.
 Nor may they have any interest, directly or indirectly, with any entity conducting operations intended to make a change in the securities prices issued by the company, and this ban stays in effect for three years after the expiry of the person's membership in the Board of Directors or the expiry of his work in the company.